psoloway/puppetlabs-tomcat/README.md

 #####`$catalina_base`

-Specifies the base directory for the Tomcat installation.
+Specifies the base directory of the Tomcat installation to manage.

 #####`$context_ensure`